 Capital Expenditures.
 Our recent capital commitments have been primarily for the development of our proved reserves, to increase our net acreage position in Grizzly and fund Grizzly's delineation drilling program and for acquisitions, primarily our acquisition in the Permian Basin in December 2007.
-Our strategy, subject to economic and industry conditions, is to continue to (1) increase cash flow generated from our operations by undertaking new drilling, workover, sidetrack and recompletion projects to exploit our existing properties, subject to economic and industry conditions, and (2) explore acquisition and disposition opportunities.
+Our strategy is to continue to (1) increase cash flow generated from our operations by undertaking new drilling, workover, sidetrack and recompletion projects to exploit our existing properties, subject to economic and industry conditions, and (2) explore acquisition and disposition opportunities.
 We have upgraded our infrastructure and our existing facilities in Southern Louisiana with the goal of increasing operating efficiencies and volume capacities and lowering lease operating expenses.
 These upgrades were also intended to better enable our facilities to withstand future hurricanes with less damage.
 Additionally, we completed the reprocessing of 3-D seismic data in one of our principal properties, WCBB.
 The reprocessed data enables our geophysicists to continue to generate new prospects and enhance existing prospects in the intermediate zones in the field, thus creating a portfolio of new drilling opportunities.
 In addition, with our acquisition of strategic assets in the Permian Basin in West Texas, we are required to pay 50% of all drilling costs for drilling activity on such properties.
 To combat significant declines in the commodity prices during the second half of 2008, management undertook a series of actions aimed at reducing capital spending and operating costs.
 As a result, we reduced our drilling and other capital activities to a minimum in the fourth quarter of 2008, releasing all rigs in Southern Louisiana and the Permian and only selectively participating in wells in the Bakken.
 During 2009, we are not bound by lease obligations and long term capital commitments relating to the exploration or development of our oil and gas properties.
-In addition, we have reduced our estimated capital activities and aggressively sought price concessions from our service providers and have recently received indications of 30% in cost reductions and believe an additional 10% to 20% in reductions may be possible.
+As a result of the then current economic conditions, we initially reduced our estimated capital activities and aggressively sought price concessions from our service providers until such time costs were reduced to more appropriate levels.
+Currently, AFE costs have been reduced by 35% to 40% since 2008.

-In our December 31, 2008 reserve reports, 67.5% of our net reserves were categorized as proved undeveloped.
+Of our net reserves at December 31, 2008, 67.5% were categorized as proved undeveloped.
 Our proved reserves will generally decline as reserves are depleted, except to the extent that we conduct successful exploration or development activities or acquire properties containing proved developed reserves, or both.
 To realize reserves and increase production, we must continue our exploratory drilling, undertake other replacement activities or use third parties to accomplish those activities.

 Our inventory of prospects includes approximately 81 drilling locations at WCBB.
 The drilling schedule used in our December 31, 2008 reserve report anticipates that all of those wells will be drilled by 2019.
-From January 1, 2009 through May 1, 2009, we recompleted 19 existing wells at our WCBB field.
-We currently intend to spend a total of approximately \$7.5 to \$8.5 million to drill four wells and recomplete 20 wells in our WCBB field during 2009.
+From January 1, 2009 through August 1, 2009, we drilled three wells and recompleted 29 existing wells at our WCBB field.
+We are currently drilling our fourth well.
+We currently intend to spend a total of approximately \$18.5 to \$21.5 million to drill eight to ten wells and recomplete approximately 40 wells in our WCBB field during 2009.

-In our East Hackberry field, from January 1, 2009 through May 1, 2009, we recompleted five wells.
-We intend to drill four land wells during 2009.
-Total capital expenditures for our East Hackberry field during 2009 are estimated at \$4.5 to \$5.5 million.
+In our East Hackberry field, from January 1, 2009 through August 1, 2009, we recompleted five wells.
+We currently intend to drill four wells during 2009.
+Total capital expenditures for our East Hackberry field during 2009 are estimated at \$7.0 to \$8.0 million to drill four wells and recomplete five wells.